micheles/micheles.github.io/_posts/2016-05-16-oq-lite-commands.md

 the engine.
 They are calculator-dependent and can be used in conjunction with the `oq-lite show` command, as we will document later on.

-`oq-lite info --views` gives the full list of available exporters.
+`oq-lite info --exports` gives the full list of available exporters.
 Most of them are calculator specific.

 `oq-lite info job.ini` prints information about the logic tree of